This is a performance analysis and review article of the Sigma Art 135mm F1.8.

 Looking at the spherical aberration, it seems to be beautifully corrected to the same level as the SIGMA 100mm F1.4, even though the Fno is set to 1.8.

-The image curvature is a slight tangential and sagittal deviation at the highest periphery of the image, but this is at the corners of the image, so the effect on the photograph will be negligible.
+The field curvature is a slight tangential and sagittal deviation at the highest periphery of the image, but this is at the corners of the image, so the effect on the photograph will be negligible.

 Distortion is only slightly threadbare because it is a telephoto system, but in absolute terms it is not at a level that affects the photograph.

-Magnification chromatic aberration is fairly ideally corrected.
+lateral chromatic aberrations is fairly ideally corrected.

 The F line (light blue) and the c line (red) are extremely small, and the g line (blue) remains slightly.
 The g line, which has low visual sensitivity, does not affect the image so much that you will not notice any chromatic aberration in actual shooting.